Ecowiser

 Test methods vary depending on the subjects.
 Mice, rats, rabbits, and guinea pigs are the most common animal “test subjects” for cosmetics.
 Cosmetic testing involves shaving animals and rubbing harsh chemicals on their skin.
 It gets worse from there.
 Not stopping at external testing, several products and ingredients are put in the eyes of unsuspecting animals.
 Mice are reportedly force-fed chemical compounds to monitor their effects.

-All that glitters is certainly not gold
+All that glitters is certainly not gold.

-The most terrible part is that the subjects are not treated with any pain medication.
+The most terrible part is that the subjects are not treated with pain medication.
 This is a fraction of the remorseless truth of the beauty industry.
 Home cleaning products go through the same testing procedures.

 But if these tests are so brutal, why are they even used?

 Turns out, researchers use these tests to monitor signs of general illness or specific health risks like cancer or congenital disabilities.
 These testing procedures go on for weeks or months.
 Another barbaric practice is “lethal dosage” testing.
-In such tests, the subjects are force-fed unhealthy amount of dangerous substances that are fatal.
+In such tests, the subjects are force-fed unhealthy amounts of dangerous substances that are fatal.

-These practices are prohibited now, but the trauma inflicted on furries is quite harmful in the long-run.
+These practices are prohibited now, but the trauma inflicted on furries is quite harmful in the long run.

 Some animals are fortunate to be rescued and adopted.
-Unfortunately, a huge proportion of test subjects are killed after testing and quite brutally.
+Unfortunately, a considerable proportion of test subjects are killed after testing and quite brutally.
 For reasons obvious, we won’t go into the gory details, but you get the idea of how utterly cruel can the beauty and cosmetics industry be.

 Therefore, it is highly important to go cruelty-free.
 In a good vein, brands are forced to reflect on their practices by consumers and organizations such as PETA.
 The scenario is not too dismal as many brands now carry cruelty-free certifications, such as the Leaping Bunny logo.